getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 Some developers like to make a distinction when talking about a property access on an object, if the value being accessed happens to be a function.
 Because it's tempting to think of the function as *belonging* to the object, and in other languages, functions which belong to objects (aka, "classes") are referred to as "methods", it's not uncommon to hear, "method access" as opposed to "property access".

+**The specification makes this same distinction**, interestingly.

-Technically, functions don't "belong" to objects, so saying that a function accessed on an object is actually a "method" is a bit of a stretch of wording.
+Technically, functions never "belong" to objects, so saying that a function that just happens to be accessed on an object reference is automatically a "method" seems a bit of a stretch of semantics.

-It *is* true that some functions have `this` references in them, and that *sometimes* these `this` references refer to the object used to find a reference to the function for invocation.
-But this does not make that function any more a "method" than any other function, as `this` is dynamically bound at run-time, at the call-site, and thus its relationship to the object is indirect, at best.
+It *is* true that some functions have `this` references in them, and that *sometimes* these `this` references refer to the object reference at the call-site.
+But this usage really does not make that function any more a "method" than any other function, as `this` is dynamically bound at run-time, at the call-site, and thus its relationship to the object is indirect, at best.

-Every time you access a property on an object, that is a *property access*, regardless of the type of value you receive.
-If you *happen* to get a function back from that property access, that does not mean that it's somehow a "method" at that point.
-There is nothing special (outside of possible `this` binding as explained earlier) about a function that comes from a property access.
+Every time you access a property on an object, that is a **property access**, regardless of the type of value you get back.
+If you *happen* to get a function from that property access, it's not magically a "method" at that point.
+There's nothing special (outside of possible `this` binding as explained earlier) about a function that comes from a property access.

 For instance: